fastrgv/RufasSwap/README.md

 ## Rufaswap
 Rufaswap is a simple permuted picture puzzle app where the challenge is to restore the picture elements to their proper place.
 Two elements are selected with cursor clicks to initiate a swap.
 User controls the level of difficulty by choosing the number of slices, and whether even or irregular.

-Works on desktops & laptops running Windows or Linux.
+Works on desktops & laptops running Windows, OSX, or Linux.

 -----------------------------------------------------------
 Featuring